hellokugelblitz/CircularPong/README.md

 # CircularPong
 This is a little game I made in p5js as a prototype.
 You play pong by yourself in a circle.

+You can also try a live demo here: https://people.rit.edu/jgl2651/JACK/Projects/CircularPong/index.html

 Here's what it looks like:
 </br>
 <img src="gamedemo.png" width="500" height="450" />